ksetoue/location-finder/README.md

 1. Adding a cache database, such as redis, on `PlacesService` that allows to store previous searched locations
 2. Deploying on a cloud provider such as Azure, AWS or GCP and configuring a loadbalancer before the server, to manage various requests
 3. Create a batch persistence to create batch requests, specifing dependency between them
+4. Create an index databases that considers the probability of a new query request being one of the items saved on the index database

 ## Request example
 ```